 The recommended timing of Tdap vaccination takes into account recommendations for the administration of other tetanus and/or diphtheria toxoid-containing vaccines, including MenACWY, because of an association between frequent doses of such vaccines and a risk of increased local and systemic reactogenicity .

 Recommendation for Adults: HPV vaccine is recommended for adult women up to 26 years of age who have not completed the vaccine series.
-HPV vaccine is also recommended for men 19 to 21 years of age and older men (up to 26 years of age) if a risk factor is present .
+HPV vaccine is also recommended for men up to 21 years of age and older men (up to 26 years of age) if desired or a risk factor is present .

 When it was first added, there was significant public controversy over the inclusion of the HPV vaccine on the adolescent immunization schedule.
 Some parents remain concerned about the vaccine's safety or about the possibility of promoting sexual activity among young teens.
 Meanwhile, in some places this vaccine is now required for school attendance, although exemptions are generally allowed [26,27].